Welcome to Dr. Kate Brilakis' Learning Portal

 Integumentary System

-sebaceous glands (face/back).
+a lot of sebaceous glands (face/back).
 Hormones stimulate the release of sebum.
 Then hair follicles become blocked due to an overproduction and accumulation of sebum and keratin.
-This plug is initially white = whitehead.
-The sebum is then oxidized (when exposed to air) and

-turns black = blackhead.
+The sebum is then oxidized turning black = blackhead.
 Acne results from infection by acne-causing bacteria.

 Eczema is an allergic reaction that manifests as dry, itchy patches of skin that resemble rashes often with